sreepriyaramesh/Scene-Regonization/README.md

 # Scene-Regonization
 Load dataset using Imagefolder
-Slpit the dataset in to tarin and validation set (ratio 80 - 20) Data Augmenatation
+Split the dataset into a train and validation set (ratio 80 - 20)
+Data Augmentation
 Training Resnet34 model  (pre-trained)
 Calculating the confusion matrix and classification report Test set validation